dejanu/az104/networking.md

 * **Application security groups** allow you to group together the NICs from multiple VMs, and then use the group as the source or destination in an NSG rule (the NIC must be in the same VNet)

 * You can connect virtual networks to each other with **virtual network peering**

 ![peering](https://github.com/dejanu/az104/blob/main/src/vnet_peering.png)

+--

 * Azure Virtual Network peering lets you connect virtual networks in the same or different regions, so resources in both networks can communicate with each other.
 * When virtual networks are peered, you can configure Azure VPN Gateway in the peered virtual network as a transit point.
 A virtual network can have only one VPN gateway

+--

-* To associate a virtual network to a private DNS zone, you add the virtual network to the zone by creating a virtual network link.
+* To associate a VNet to a private DNS zone, you add the virtual network to the zone by creating a virtual **network link**.

+* **Azure Bastion** is a service that lets you connect to a virtual machine by using a browser, without exposing RDP and SSH ports

 * Links